galacean/galacean.github.io/docs/artist-animation-clip.md

 ![image.png](https://gw.alipayobjects.com/zos/OasisHub/34102994-c037-4ad7-be0a-941c24f1347f/1622552470594-9e7df115-24c6-4a16-9a64-a7c28206900e.png)

-8. As you can see, the Animator component needs to bind an Animator Controller resource, so we need to create a new Animator Controller resource in the resource pannel:
+8. As you can see, the Animator component needs to bind an Animator Controller resource, so we need to create a new Animator Controller resource in the resource panel:

 ![image.png](https://gw.alipayobjects.com/zos/OasisHub/1d27fbf5-b2a7-4ee8-869d-5ef409e21fe3/1622552588576-858cb05e-f340-4005-885e-429bbb957403.png)